Charles, Duke of Vendôme: Friendship with England

 While war was proceeding in the south, the king met with the cardinal Wolsey outside Amiens on 4 August 1527.
 Vendôme was among those nobles who joined with the king for the ostentatious occasion.
 The two parties entered the city to cries of joy.
 It would be Vendôme and the cardinal de Bourbon who fetched Wolsey from his apartments for his meeting with the ladies.
 After his meeting, it was they who returned him to them.
 The three Bourbon brothers would be around the king for his meeting with Wolsey the next day.
 The treaty of More that was established in 1526 was reaffirmed and was to be sealed by a marriage between the king's son the duc d'Orléans and the English princess Mary.
-The collaborative desire of the two crowns to see Orléans and Bretagne freed from Imperial captivity was also stated.
+The collaborative desire of the two crowns to see Orléans and Brittany freed from Imperial captivity was also stated.
 If ransom was refused for their liberty, the two monarchs affirmed their willingness to fight against the Emperor for the liberty of the princes.
 Both men also committed to the liberation of the Pope, something the French were already campaigning to achieve.
 Further terms followed concerning Milan and the English king Henry's marital situation.
 The new accord between the two crowns was celebrated on 20 August at Amiens Cathedral.

 In November 1527 the baron de Montmorency returned from England.
 He assumed a dual responsibility to prepare the defences of the kingdom and to keep an eye on the progress of the royal armies in Italy.
-To the former's end, he centralised receipts of reports on the kingdom's border fortifications, receiving letters from the various frontier governors (Vendôme - Picardie, Guise - Champagne, du Biez - Boulogne, Annebault - Bourgogne, Clermont - Languedoc and Saint-Bonnet - Bayonne).
+To the former's end, he centralised receipts of reports on the kingdom's border fortifications, receiving letters from the various frontier governors (Vendôme - Picardy, Guise - Champagne, du Biez - Boulogne, Annebault - Burgundy Clermont - Languedoc and Saint-Bonnet - Bayonne).
 Vendôme's brother, Saint-Pol was one of the men who reported to Montmorency on the campaign in Italy, until his capture in 1529.
 Montmorency's presence on the royal council in these years (of the late 1520s) reinforced the importance of many of these commanders (Vendôme, Saint-Pol, Chabot, Maulévrier and Genouillac).